 Takakkaw Falls is Canada’s second highest (not largest), permanent waterfall.
-The tallest (not largest) waterfall is Della Falls in Strathcona Provincial Park on North Vancouver Island, British Columbia and is accessible by trail or boat to shorter trail.
+The tallest (not largest) waterfall is Della Falls in Strathcona Provincial Park on North Vancouver Island and is accessible by long trail, or boat by shorter trail.

-Photographs following provide initial views from several locations including Yoho Valley Road, the paved tourist trail to the base of the fall, and from Yoho Valley as this day's long hike continues past amazing natural features along the trail to Twin Falls, beneath the Yoho Glacier.
+Photographs following provide initial views from several locations including Yoho Valley Road, the paved tourist trail to the base of the fall, and from Yoho Valley as this day's long hike continues past amazing natural features along the trail to Twin Falls beneath Yoho Glacier.

 There will be four blog posts for this long hiking day so amazing natural features along the way to Twin Falls in Yoho National Park, British Columbia, Canada can be more fully appreciated.
 This article is the first of four parts.